kotlin-hands-on/hands-on/Full Stack Web App with Kotlin Multiplatform/06_Adding_Persistence.md

 ### Setting up MongoDB

 To set up MongoDB Community Edition on your local development machine, please refer to the tutorials on the official [MongoDB website](https://docs.mongodb.com/manual/installation/#mongodb-community-edition-installation-tutorials) for your respective operating system.
+Alternatively, you can use a containerization tool like [podman](https://podman.io/) to run a containerized instance of MongoDB.

 After installation, ensure that you are running the `mongodb-community` service for the rest of the tutorial.
 We will use it to store and retrieve our list entries.

 ### Moving to real data

 [KMongo](https://litote.org/kmongo/) is a community-created Kotlin framework that makes it easy to work with MongoDB from Kotlin/JVM code.
-It also plays nicely with `kotlinx.serialization`, which we have previously used in this hands-on to facilitate communication between client and server.
+It also works nicely with `kotlinx.serialization`, which we used previously in this hands-on to facilitate communication between client and server.

 By migrating our code to use an external database, we no longer need to keep a collection of `shoppingListItems`  on the server.
 Instead, we set up a database client, and obtain a database and a collection from it.